Nadrieril/blog/_posts/2025-11-11-truly-first-class-custom-smart-pointers.md

 trait HasPlace {
     /// The type of the contained value. type Target: ?Sized;

-    /// Tells the borrow-checker what other simultaneous and subsequent
-    /// borrows are allowed.
-    const BORROW_KIND: BorrowKind;
 }

+/// Describes the location of a subvalue of type `Target` within a value of type
+/// `Source`.
+trait Projection: Copy {
+    type Source: ?Sized;
+    type Target: ?Sized;
+    // Apply the projection to a pointer. unsafe fn do_project(self, *mut Self::Source) -> *mut Self::Target;
+}

+/// Allows naming the type of a projection.
+All projections are supported:
+/// struct field, union field, enum variant field, indexing.
+/// E.g. `projection_type((MyStruct.field[_].other_field as Some).0): Projection`
+macro projection_type! { ... }
+/// Alias for `projection_type` that doesn't allow fields.
+Represents the noop
+/// projection that maps a type to itself. macro empty_projection! { ... }

 /// Tells the borrow-checker what other simultaneous and subsequent borrows
 /// of the same place are allowed.
 E.g. if `let y = @MyMutPtr x.a;` and another
 /// borrow of `x.a` is taken, `y` can no longer be used and must be dropped.
 ///
-/// Note that the question of "which borrows can be taken from inside this
+/// Note that the question of "which borrows can be taken from inside a given
 /// place" is governed by `PlaceBorrow`; there's no borrowck-enforced limitation
-/// that e.G. a `Unique` borrow can't be derived from a `Shared` place.
+/// that e.g. a `Unique` borrow can't be derived from a `Shared` one.
 //
 // TODO: does that all make sense without lifetimes?
 // TODO: what about borrows to parent/child places? `&x.a.b` and `&x.a` can